lightninglabs/lightning-terminal/README.md

 You must also provide configuration to the `lnd` daemon.
 Each flag must be prefixed with `lnd.` (ex: `lnd.lnddir=~/.lnd`).
 Please see the [sample-lnd.conf](https://github.com/lightningnetwork/lnd/blob/master/sample-lnd.conf) file for more details on the available parameters.
 Note that `loopd` and `faraday` will automatically connect to the in-process `lnd` node, so you do not need to provide them with any additional parameters unless you want to override them.
 If you do override them, be sure to add the `loop.` and `faraday.` prefixes.

-Here is an example command to start `shushtar-debug` on testnet with a local `bitcoind` node:
+Here is an example command to start `shushtar` on testnet with a local `bitcoind` node:

 ```
-$ ./shushtar-debug \
+$ ./shushtar \
   --httpslisten=0.0.0.0:443 \
   --uipassword=My$trongP@ssword \
   --letsencrypt \